angular/angular/aio/content/guide/form-validation.md

 });
 ```

 Notice that the name and alterEgo are sibling controls.
-To evaluate both controls in a single custom validator, we should perform the validation in a common ancestor control: the FormGroup.
-That way, we can query the FormGroup for the child controls which will allow us to compare their values.
+To evaluate both controls in a single custom validator, we should perform the validation in a common ancestor control: the `FormGroup`.
+That way, we can query the `FormGroup` for the child controls which will allow us to compare their values.

-To add a validator to the FormGroup, pass the new validator in as the second argument on creation.
+To add a validator to the `FormGroup`, pass the new validator in as the second argument on creation.

 ```javascript
 const heroForm = new FormGroup({